Chrome Bugs

 - firefox/unregistered-no-transition/ – the custom property

-and is currently not part of any declaration. - Expected behavior
+--variable2is not registered with@propertyand is currently not part of any declaration. - Expected behavior

 - Clicking the

-button updates the output - Actual Behavior
+--variable2button updates the output - Actual Behavior

 - The first click does nothing.
 All successive clicks do trigger the transition.